cis-famu/oer-assignment-oer-team-1/Chapter-3.md

 _________________________________________________________________________________________________________
-Use one-way and/or two-way selection syntax
+Use one-way and/or two-way selection syntax/Demonstrate a switch statement in a program

 Selection statements give your code options when it runs, it’s like branches in a road.
 There are two kinds of selection statements: else/if and switch.
 Else if statements allow the user to create two potential paths, a primary and a secondary if the conditions of the primary statement fail.
 Switch statements have an indefinite number of paths the paths have an order of precedence, if the condition for the path is not met then the compiler continues until the condition is met.
 Each kind of statement can be found below.

 **Else/If:**